segerphilip/ExercisesInC/reading_questions/thinkos.md

 ### Bits and bytes

 1) Suppose you have the value 128 stored as an unsigned 8-bit number.
 What happens if you convert it to a 16-bit number and accidentally apply sign extension?

+1111 1111 1000 0000.

 2) Write a C expression that computes the two's complement of 12 using the XOR bitwise operator.
 Try it out and confirm that the result is interpreted as -12.

+Reverse bits with ~, add 1 for the complement. x=(~y)+1;

 3) Can you guess why IEEE floating-point uses biased integers to represent the exponent rather than a sign bit or two's complement?

+Used to make comparisons more simple, specifically with negative values.

 4) Following the example in Section 5.4, write the 32-bit binary representation of -13 in single precision IEEE floating-point.
 What would you get if you accidentally interpreted this value as an integer?

+13 in binary: 1101 = 1.101 * 2^3.
+Sign (1 bit): 1.
+Exponent (8 bits): 3 + 127 bias = 130 = 10000010.
+Coefficient (23 bits): 101 = 00000000000000000000101. -13 is 1 10000010 00000000000000000000101

+Could be evaluated to -1056964603.

 5) Write a function that takes a string and converts from lower-case to upper-case by flipping the sixth bit.
 As a challenge, you can make a faster version by reading the string 32 or 64 bits at a time, rather than one character at a time.
 This optimization is made easier if the length of the string is a multiple of 4 or 8 bytes.